Jeunese/jeunese.github.io/docs/ux-writing.md

 UX writer and content designers (sometimes called content writers) have a lot in common.
 Both work with Product Design to create, deliver, and modify content to maximise the user experience of a product.

 However, UX writing focuses more using UI copy to facilitate the user experience of a product, while content design focuses more on the design of the product itself, which can include written content, but also involves designing the layout, flow, and the type of content to include.

-### What does a UX writer do?

-A UX writer helps craft in-product content as part of the product design process.
-This includes in-product text, buttons, messages, labels, and other UI touchpoints that guide a user through a product or service.

-This is not the same as a copywriter, who writes and edits Marketing material.
-A copywriter creates content to attract and persuade customers as a sales effort, which requires a different style of writing to UX writing.

-A UX writer is responsible for creating in-product content that's in line with the company's tone of voice and that facilitates the user experience of the product.
-UX Writers take insights from UI and UX design, usability, and behavioural psychology to iterate and refine content that is designed for the end-user of a product, from large blocks of text to a product's UI elements and microcopy.

-The aim is create a cohesive content experience.
-For this reason, it's sometimes described as a sub-discipline of content design.

-### What does a content designer do?

 A content designer tends to be involved in a broader range of activities than a UX writer, identifying user needs for content and creating solutions that meet these needs.
 This solution might involve writing in-product content, but it might not.
 It might instead involve establishing consistency across platforms, restructuring the content on a page, making content more accessible, or developing other forms of media such as videos, graphics, animations, and audio.